use-ink/ink-docs/docs/basics/events.md

 made indexable ‒ there will most probably be a lot of different events with differing amounts each.

+The signature of the event is by default one of the topics of the event, except if you annotate the event with `#[ink(anonymous)]`.
+See [here](/ink-macros-attributes/anonymous) for details on this attribute.

 ## Emitting Events in a Constructor